verana-labs/verifiable-trust-vpr-spec/spec.md

 Synchronise the VS Operator Authorization, if any.
 Call [[MOD-DE-MSG-9]](#mod-de-msg-9-sync-vs-operator-authorization) Sync VS Operator Authorization with `participant_id = applicant_participant.id`.

 This call is a no-op if no record exists for `applicant_participant.id`.
 If a record exists, the aggregate `FeeGrant` for the containing VSOA is refreshed via [[MOD-DE-MSG-5-5]](#mod-de-msg-5-5-recompute-vs-operator-fee-allowance), which re-schedules the entry's `effective_until` (read from the participant view) in the window-end queue.
-Set Participant Effective Until does **not** accept VSOA parameters and cannot modify any other field of the record; VSOA configuration is frozen at record creation (see [[MOD-PP-MSG-1]](#mod-pp-msg-1-start-participant-op) and [[MOD-PP-MSG-14]](#mod-pp-msg-14-self-create-participant)).
+Set Participant Effective Until does **not** accept VSOA parameters and cannot modify the record's configuration; VSOA configuration is frozen at record creation (see [[MOD-PP-MSG-1]](#mod-pp-msg-1-start-participant-op) and [[MOD-PP-MSG-14]](#mod-pp-msg-14-self-create-participant)).
 This method also cannot create a record that does not already exist.

 #### [MOD-PP-MSG-9] Revoke Participant